rahuljones/CSE15L---Lab-Report-2/index.md

 ![Image](Screen%20Shot%202023-01-26%20at%205.50.21%20PM.png)

 In this second example, the handler method is again called with a new argument: "WhatIsUp".
 This method again gets this parameter through the url and using the delimiter of the "=" to find this parameter.
-This paramter is added to the arraylist of the words to change the value of the arraylist to {Hello, WhatIsUp}.
+This parameter is added to the arraylist of the words to change the value of the arraylist to {Hello, WhatIsUp}.
 The value of the string that is printed is also changed to include "WhatIsUp".

 **Part 2: Lab 3 bugs**